Founder & Lead Editor

 Design and Build Quality

 Upper: The Alphafly 3 uses an "all-new AtomKnit upper".
-It’s designed to be super breathable and provide excellent containment, which is just a fancy way of saying your foot won't slide around when you're taking corners at speed.
-They also redesigned the lacing system, integrating the eye stays directly into the knit to reduce pressure on the top of your foot.
+It's very breathable and gives strong containment, which is just a fancy way of saying your foot won't slide around when you're cornering at speed.
+Nike also reworked the lacing system, integrating the eye stays into the knit to cut down pressure over the top of your foot.

 Midsole: This is the heart of the shoe.
 You have that full-length ZoomX foam for cushioning, dual Air Zoom units for bounce, and the Flyplate (carbon-fiber plate) for stiffness and propulsion.
 It's a complex sandwich of tech that works.

 Outsole: Nike used strategically placed durable rubber on the heel and forefoot.
-It’s light, but let’s be real—it’s built for pavement.
-Traction is great on dry roads, but the sources don't scream "off-road ready," so keep it on the tarmac.
+It's light, but let's be real: it's built for pavement.
+Traction is great on dry roads, but nothing here screams “off-road ready,” so keep it on the tarmac.

 Weight & Durability: At approximately 218g for a men's size 9, it is incredibly light for how much "shoe" is under you.
 However, like many super shoes with exposed foam, the midsole can compress over time with heavy use, so don't expect this to last forever if you treat it like a daily beater.